azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 In this section, we will walk through the steps of setting up a Azure DevOps Organization for Continuous Assurance coverage in a subscription.

 To get started, we need the following:
-1. The user setting up Continuous Assurance needs to have 'Owner' access to the subscription.
+1. The user setting up Continuous Assurance needs to have 'Owner' access to the subscription or 'Owner' access to the resource group where Continuous assurance will be setup.

 2. Target Log Analytics WorkspaceID* and SharedKey.
 (The Log Analytics workspace can be in a different subscription, see note below)